ultraq/react-dynamic-router/README.md

 you to add your own clases to page routes for the purpose of performing animations between one route and another.

-Normally with those components, you can only specify a single animation class, applied no matter which 'direction' your users are going through your app.
+Normally with those components you can only specify a single animation class, applied no matter which 'direction' your users are going through your app.
 This component takes a route class name generator function that, given information about the to/from routes, can return a different class name, allowing you to